-So, My Cowboy has to do the un-fun part of cowboying, and skin a calf that (in this case) has been dead for 2-3 days.
+So, Cliff has to do the not-fun part of cowboying, and skin a calf that has been dead for 2 days.
 This calf died during or shortly after birth.

 The idea is that if the cow smells her calf’s skin – she won’t know (or care) if it’s actually a different calf.
 Then the abandoned/orphaned calf can live in disguise as her own.
 And everyone will be happy.

-Sometimes it works – sometimes it doesn’t.
+Sometimes it works – and sometimes it doesn’t.
 Here is the mother of the dead calf.